 Provided are the current standards utilized by subrecipient which also meet HUD requirements.
-Provisions in the CoC Program interim rule at 24 CFR 578.7(a)(8) require that CoCs establish a Centralized or Coordinated Assessment System (CES).
-(HUD uses the terms coordinated entry and coordinated entry process instead of centralized or coordinated assessment system to help avoid the implication that CoCs must centralize the assessment process, and to emphasize that the process is easy for people to access, that it identifies and assesses their needs, and makes prioritization decisions based upon needs).
+Provisions in the CoC Program interim rule at 24 CFR 578.7(a)(8) require that CoC's establish a Centralized or Coordinated Assessment System (CES).
 HUD's primary goals for coordinated entry processes are that assistance be allocated as effectively as possible and that it be easily accessible no matter where or how people present.
 Most communities lack the resources needed to meet all of the needs of people experiencing homelessness.
+Managed by the Office of Care Coordination, Orange County operates a coordinated entry system with components for adult-only households and families with minor children.
+In addition, a by-name registry is maintained for transitional aged youth and veterans.